Kaisyouu/promkit-cpp/prompt.md

 - Provide a minimal, reusable C++23 wrapper over prometheus-cpp that standardizes metric naming, labels, buckets, and lifecycle.
 - Support two deployment modes with the same API: (1) single-process /metrics; (2) multi-process on the same host sharing one port via an in-host aggregator (“mux”).
 - Keep disabled overhead near-zero through a Noop backend and optional compile-time disable.
-- Build from source only (vendor/submodule third-parties), targeting Ubuntu (gcc/clang) and Windows (MSVC 19.50, SDK 10.0.26100.0).
+- Build from source only (3rd/ submodules), targeting Ubuntu (gcc/clang) and Windows (MSVC 19.50, SDK 10.0.26100.0).

 Non-Goals
 - Do not implement a generic dynamic metric system where arbitrary names/labels appear at runtime.
 We keep metric shape mostly static and configuration-scoped.